akzaidi/spark_nyc_taxi/2-data-transforms.md

 nyc_sample_df <- read.csv("data/yellow_tripdata_2016-05.csv", nrows = 1000)
 ```

-Next, we will define a HDFS variable, which will tell RevoScaleR to look for the files under the hadoop file system, not the local file system.
+Next, we will define a HDFS variable, which will tell RevoScaleR to look for the files under the Hadoop file system, not the local file system.
 Secondly, we will create our Spark context, which will tell MRS  to execute the computations on the Spark cluster.
+We will use all the default arguments, except for insisting that `RevoScaleR` reuse the existing Spark application whenever possible (the `persistentRun` parameter), and that Spark attempt to restart tasks that appear to be lagging (the `extraSparkConfig` value).